psachin/psachin.github.io/about.md

 Terminal is occasionally needed to keep some front-end jobs running.

 `Git` is something I can't live without.
-I use to keep track of my personal notes, blogs, and all the projects. `magit` is a savior.
+I use Git to keep track of my personal notes, blogs, and all the projects. `magit` is a savior.
 It helps me a lot to learn insights of Git.